jonnybazookatone/Unity3DGTGD/README.md

 ===========

 author: Jonny Elliott

 date: 2014

+progress: Season 1 Episode 7 (out of 34)

 A game project utilising the Unity 3D engine with the scripts written in C#.